DataONEorg/matlab-dataone/README.rst

 .. _`Package source code on Github`: https://github.com/DataONEorg/matlab-dataone
 .. _`Submit Bugs and feature requests`: https://github.com/DataONEorg/sem-prov-design/issues

-The *Matlab DataONE Toolbox* provides an automated way to capture data provenance for Matlab scripts and console commands without the need to modify existing Matlab code.
+The *Matlab DataONE Toolbox* provides an automated way to capture, store, and publish data provenance for Matlab scripts and console commands without the need to modify existing Matlab code.
 The **rerospective provenance** captured during a Matlab script execution includes information about the script that was run, files that were read or written, and details about the execution environment at the time of execution.
-Our toolbox uses **prospective provenance** tool YesWorkflow to express the prospective provenance embedded in the script code.
+Our toolbox uses **prospective provenance** tool YesWorkflow to express the prospective provenance that is embedded in the script code as figures.
 A package of the script iteself, its input files, and generated files that are associated with the run can be easily published to a repository within the DataONE network.

 Installation Notes
 ==================